 The Audeze Penrose have a very similar look to the Audeze Mobius with a sleek black frame and blue detailing on the ear cups.
 They have a removable boom microphone, which helps them look a little more casual.
 Note that the Xbox-compatible variant have yellow detailing, to set the two apart.

 The Audeze Penrose are comfortable.
 Their headband and ear cups have nice padding that feels good on the skin.
+They're also lighter than the Audeze Maxwell Wireless too, which makes them comfortable enough for long gaming sessions.
 The ear cups also have a good range of motion.
 However, they do clamp quite tightly on your ears, which can feel a little tight, especially if you have a large head or big ears.

 The Audeze Penrose have decent controls.
 All the controls are found on the left ear cup.
 There's a power button that allows you to play, pause, answer, and end calls with a single click.
 A double click enters Bluetooth pairing mode.
 A three-second long press powers them on or rejects a call, while a five-second long press powers the headphones off.
 Also, there's a multi-function button, and pressing it once allows you to cycle through wireless, Bluetooth, and AUX connections with voice prompts to let you know which one you've selected.
 A long press also allows you to enter wireless dongle pairing.
 There are also infinite volume and microphone wheels as well as a mic-mute switch.
 However, the controls aren't very intuitive, and entering pairing mode can take a couple of tries.
 Both the volume and mic wheels feel the same and lack clear demarcation between levels, and it could be hard to tell them apart when you're wearing them.